 2. Data Collection Process

-On the first day of accessing the project on the ExpiWell app, the requested number of days of retrospective data will be called up to the exact time of the first app opening (e.g., 10:30 a.m.).
+On the first day of joining the project in the ExpiWell app, the system retrieves the requested number of days of retrospective data, up to the exact time the participant enters the project (e.g., 10:30 a.m.).

-For subsequent days, Apple Watch data from the previous API call (either from the previous day or if there were any missed surveys, all the missing days will also be included) until the exact time the participants open the ExpiWell app for the first time each day will be collected.
+On subsequent days, Apple Watch data is collected from the previous API call—either from the prior day or, if there were missed surveys, all missing days are included—until the exact time the participant enters the ExpiWell app’s "survey start screen" for their first survey of the day.

 Step Count CSV sample: